 As a last goodbye, wander in your accommodation’s natural setting before your driver appears for your transfer back to Victoria Falls International Airport.
 Pilots in these parts are well aware of the region’s main attraction and will often tip their wings as they fly over the falls to afford travellers one last view of one of Mother Nature’s finest waterfalls.

-End with a transfer to catch your outbound flight.
+Leisure at the accommodation with transfer to the airport for your outbound flight.

 Maximum 13 guests per vehicle or guide.